Articdive/JNoise/.github/README.md

 ### Getting Noise Values

 The Noise's dimension has to do with the amount of parameters.
-If you add two doubles after the getNoise method, you will receive 2 dimensional noise.
+If you add two doubles after the evaluateNoise method, you will receive 2 dimensional noise.

 All Noise Implementations support 1D, 2D, 3D and 4D noise.